 Welsh Grand National 2022

 The Welsh Grand National is a handicap chase run over three miles and six and a half furlongs at Chepstow racecourse between Christmas and New Year.
-The race is one of the most important staying chases of the season and is run over two circuits and a bit at Chepstow and there are 23 obstacles.
+The race is one of the most important staying chases of the season, it’s run over slightly more than two circuits at Chepstow, and there are 23 obstacles.
 Since 2003, two Welsh Grand National winners have gone on to win the Aintree Grand National and two have won the Cheltenham Gold Cup.

 Betting on the Welsh Grand National 2022